CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 Now that you've got a map, you need to be able to print it or to export it to a document.
-The reason is, a GIS map file is not an image.
+The reason is, a QGIS project is not an image.
 Rather, it saves the state of the GIS program, with references to all the layers, their labels,colors, etc.
 So for someone who doesn't have the data or the same GIS program